Results.

 |

-Court suspended detention to allow urgent medical treatment after finding prima facie jurisdiction, urgency and irreparable harm.
+Court ordered suspension of detention to secure specialised medical care, finding extreme gravity, urgency and risk of irreparable harm.

 |